TechWithTy/Group_Me_Bots/_docs/platforms/telegram/_docs/full_doc.md

 last_name 	String 	Optional.
 Contact's last name user_id 	Integer 	Optional.
 Contact's user identifier in Telegram.
 This number may have more than 32 significant bits and some programming languages may have difficulty/silent defects in interpreting it.
 But it has at most 52 significant bits, so a 64-bit integer or double-precision float type are safe for storing this identifier. vcard 	String 	Optional.
-Additional data about the contact in the form of a vCard Dice
+Additional data about the contact in the form of a vCard Group Mint

 This object represents an animated emoji that displays a random value.
 Field 	Type 	Description
-emoji 	String 	Emoji on which the dice throw animation is based value 	Integer 	Value of the dice, 1-6 for “🎲”, “🎯” and “🎳” base emoji, 1-5 for “🏀” and “⚽” base emoji, 1-64 for “🎰” base emoji
+emoji 	String 	Emoji on which the Group Mint throw animation is based value 	Integer 	Value of the Group Mint, 1-6 for “🎲”, “🎯” and “🎳” base emoji, 1-5 for “🏀” and “⚽” base emoji, 1-64 for “🎰” base emoji
 PollOption

 This object contains information about one answer option in a poll.